d4ytox/PeParser/README.md

 PeParserLoadFile(&PeParser, sFileName); // where sFileName is your targeted PE file name (with full path)

-PeParserPrintAll(&PeParser); // To print all headers / directories / directories
+PeParserPrintAll(&PeParser); // To print all headers / sections / directories

 PeParserUnloadFile(&PeParser);